metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 See [Directory Structure](Readme/DirectoryStructure.md)

-## Final notes and where to start
+## Where to start

-Please keep in mind that large amount of existing code is not in line with all the guidelines described here, significant portion of code was written before this "CONTRIBUTING" file even existed.
+Please keep in mind that large amount of existing code is not in line with all the guidelines described here, significant portion of the code was written before this `CONTRIBUTING.md` file even existed.

 So it's an ongoing effort that by no means gets fulfilled.

-I recommend you start at looking into [TODO](Readme/TODO.md) list and also use "todo-tree" extension to see even more todo's, unless you have specific ideas or recommendations.
+I recommend you start at looking into [TODO](Readme/TODO.md) list and also use `todo-tree` extension to see more specific or smaller todo's, unless you have specific ideas or recommendations.

 [contributing develop]: https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/CONTRIBUTING.md "latest CONTRIBUTING.md"
 [contribute to open source]: https://opensource.guide/how-to-contribute "How to contribute to open source"